![]() |

 Genesis 6:6; 7; Heb 1:1-2; 3; 8; 9; 2:10; 11; 12-13; 14-15; 16; 17; 18; 5:7-8; 9-10;

-Genesis 3:15; 1 Jn 3:7; 8; From the beginning, Yehawah promised Adam and Eve that a seed of a woman would crush the head of Satan.
+Genesis 3:15; 1 Jn 3:7; 8; From the beginning, Adam and Eve, received a promise.
+A Savior, the Seed of a woman, will crush the head of Satan.

 Genesis 12:3; 18:18; 19; 22:18; Acts 3:25;

-Ga 3:8; Later, Yehawah established His Covenant promise.
-Through Abraham's Seed all nations on earth would be blessed.
-Messiah Yeshua is the Faithful promised Savior and Seed of Abraham.
-Messiah Yeshua came to establish his Heavenly Father's Kingdom on earth.
-And "Cast Out" Satan, to stop the spiritual deception, that leads mankind into sin.
+Ga 3:8; Later, Yehwah, Elohie, established His Covenant promise.
+Through Abraham's Seed, all nations on earth, would be blessed.
+Messiah, Yeshua, is the Faithful, promised Savior, and Seed of Abraham.
+Yeshua, proclaimed, the “Good News”, of his Heavenly Father's Kingdom, coming to earth.
+And Messiah, will "Cast Out”, Satan.
+Ending the spiritual deception.
+And turn mankind, away from, sinful lawlessness.

 see also: The LORD's DAY 1 and 2